Smorodov/goptical/README.md

 ## Additional changes (this project)

-* Windows/MSVC port - remove use of features unsupported by MSVC such as VLAs.
+* DONE Windows/MSVC port - remove use of features unsupported by MSVC such as VLAs.
-* Remove all output options other than SVG
+* DONE Remove all output options other than SVG for portability reasons
-* Embed required components from GNU Scientific Library
+* Mostly DONE Embed required components from GNU Scientific Library in the project
-* Remove all external dependencies
+* DONE Remove all external dependencies
-* WIP add a driver program that can generate output from a specificatin given in a text file.
+* DRAFT add a driver program that can generate output from a specificatin given in a text file.
-* WIP add support aspherical surfaces as specified in patent literature.
+* DRAFT add support aspherical surfaces as specified in patent literature.
+* DONE replace custom smart pointers with standard C++ smart pointers

+## Changes to programming API

+* The memory model in Goptical has cyclic dependencies.
+Example, System contains references to Elements and Elements need to refer back to System.
+Making both of these smart pointer references has made it necessary to introduce some changes to the API.
+In particular two helper classes are added: SystemBuilder and LensBuilder.
+This is still WIP and subject to change.
+See issue #15 for some of the challenges in the memory model.

 ## Issues